Creative Portrait photographer / family photography Kauai

 Once again. 'nuff said, for now

-I am absolutely a people person.
-I talk to strangers I pass in the street, at the supermarket, in the parking lot at the beach after I’ve finished a photo session.
+I talk to strangers I pass in the street, like, "hi, good morning, nice sneakers."I do the same at the supermarket, in the parking lot at the beach after I’ve finished a photo session.
 Growing up I was a shy one.
 Who knew I’d be such a chatter box?